Special Educational Needs

 Wave 2

 Students that do not manage to gain level 4 in their English and/or Mathematics SATs are highlighted for additional support when they arrive.
-In some cases (around 15 in each year group) students are dis-applied from MFL in order to receive additional literacy and numeracy sessions.
-This consolidates their skills and builds upon their support from primary school.
-We benefit from a primary trained SENCo on our team who runs a successful, dedicated course that the students enjoy.
-A number of students who have achieved level 4s but require support are withdrawn from non-core subjects to provide a focus upon reading and spelling where it is needed.
+A number of students are withdrawn from non-core subjects to provide a focus upon reading, Mathematics and spelling where it is needed.

 Wave 3